-This typical South Indian dish makes a healthy and tasty dish that gets ready quickly, It also makes an ideal and stress-free option to serve unexpected guests as you can cook a large quantity in IP with the same timer and settings.
+This typical South Indian semolina upma is a healthy and tasty dish that gets ready quickly.
+It also makes an ideal and stress-free option to serve unexpected guests, as you can cook a large quantity in an IP with the same timer and settings.

 Although the cooking time remains the same, IP takes extra time to come to pressure before the timer turns ON.
 IP works out the time based on the quantity in the pot.